JetBrains/teamcity-documentation/topics/agent-cloud-profile.md

 <note>

-TeamCity will not terminate __disabled__ cloud agents on matching the terminate condition.
+TeamCity will not terminate __disabled__ cloud agents on matching a terminate condition.
 This allows for easier diagnostics of cloud instances: you can disable a required agent to inspect its behavior without interruption.

 </note>